maryland sheriffs immigration law lawsuit

 AFBytes Brief

-Maryland sheriffs filed suit against a statute that bars most cooperation with federal immigration authorities.
-The law took effect recently.
+Maryland sheriffs sued to block a new state statute that prohibits most cooperation with federal immigration enforcement agents.

 Why this matters